For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 People on fixed incomes, or those with little to no tax liabilities like retirees, may be wondering, "How does the solar tax credit work if I don't owe taxes?"

 Since tax credits work by reducing your federal taxes, certain groups of individuals may miss out on those benefits.
-While you may not capitalize on the tax credit if you have no tax liability, investing in solar power is still a worthwhile choice that can provide overall savings on your energy costs.
+While you may not capitalize on the tax credit if you have no tax liability, investing in solar power can still be a worthwhile choice that can provide overall savings on your energy costs.

 Some of the benefits of going solar include:

-• Reduce or even eliminate your utility costs
+- Reduce or even eliminate your utility costs

-• Earn net metering credits in some areas to offset additional utility costs
+- Earn net metering credits in some areas to offset additional utility costs

-• Control where your electricity comes from, and how it’s used
+- Control where your electricity comes from, and how it’s used

-• Contribute to a greener and more sustainable world
+- Contribute to a greener and more sustainable world

 Another option for those with no tax liability is a solar lease or power purchase agreement (PPA).
-With these types of solar financing agreements, the company that owns the solar power system receives the Residential Clean Energy Credit using their own tax liability, and then they can pass along some or all of those savings to the homeowner.
+With these types of solar financing agreements, the company that owns the solar power system receives the Residential Clean Energy Credit using their own tax liability, and then it can pass along some or all of those savings to the homeowner.

 How Much Can I Save With The Residential Clean Energy Credit?